There’s little question in my mind that advances in artificial intelligence and robotics will significantly displace humans in the workplace.

 Ultimately, going back to your early passions and taking on the education needed to achieve your earlier goal(s) is what’s needed.
-Take caution, though, as those jobs may also get displaced by AI and robots.
+Take caution, though, as those jobs may also get displaced by Artificial Intelligence and robots.

 We’re heading into a period where technological employment will cause us to struggle -- with how we find meaning in our lives, with how we earn our living.